Consuelo Velázquez: Personal life

+Death

-Affected by cardiovascular sickness, Consuelo Velázquez died on January 22, 2005.
+Affected by cardiovascular sickness, Velázquez died on January 22, 2005, at the age of 88.
 Her body was moved to the Palacio de Bellas Artes, the stage of her first show, in tribute to the known artists of the town.
 Her ashes later were buried in the Santo Tomas Moro church, where she went every Sunday for mass.
 As her last artistic contribution, she performed piano in the most recent album of the Mexican singer Cecilia Toussaint titled Para mi...
 Consuelo, which contains songs by Velázquez.

 In 1977 the concert pianist also received the Award of Peace of the United Nations, together with her colleague the teacher Ramon Inclan Aguilar and the journalist and singer Wilbert Alonzo Cabrera, Lola Beltrán and Maria Medina.
-This award was presented to them by the General Clerk of the ONU due to this artistic participation and organization of a lavish Mexican festival for the "día del personal" of the United Nations, a day that celebrates the contributions of people in uniform and civilians to the work of the organization.
+This award was presented to them by the General Clerk of the UN due to this artistic participation and organization of a lavish Mexican festival for the "día del personal" of the United Nations, a day that celebrates the contributions of people in uniform and civilians to the work of the organization.

 Recently, it has been discovered that the composer left seven unedited songs in her last wishes, among them "Donde siempre" (dedicated to Cecilia Toussaint), "Mi bello Mazatlán" (that the Banda El Recodo will record) and "Por el camino", that Velázquez left to the Mexican singer Luis Miguel.